MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 > [!NOTE]
 > Once installed, you will need a valid license for Windows 10 Pro or Windows 10 Enterprise.

 1. To create a Windows 10 Pro installation, follow the instructions on the [Download Windows 10](https://www.microsoft.com/software-download/windows10) page for using the **Media Creation** tool.
-To install Windows 10 Enterprise, go to the [Microsoft Volume Licensing Service Center.](https://www.microsoft.com/licensing/servicecenter/default.aspx)
+To download Windows 10 Enterprise, go to the [Microsoft Volume Licensing Service Center.](https://www.microsoft.com/licensing/servicecenter/default.aspx)
 2. Insert a new **USB storage** drive.
 Launch the **Media Creation** tool, select **Create installation media** and then select **Next**.<br><br>
  ![Create Installation media](images/shm-fig16.png)<br><br>
 3. Select language, Windows 10, and 64-bit (x64) and then select **Next**.<br><br>